-Unlike many modern stadiums, the Bet365 Stadium is not completely enclosed, and has three open corners, with only the Boothen End and East Stand adjoined.
+Unlike many modern stadiums, the Bet365 Stadium is not completely enclosed, and has two open corners, with only the DPD Stand adjoined to the stands behind each goal.
 The largest stand is the Q-railing stand, which is two tiered.
-There are plans to fill in the South East corner in time for the 2017/18 season which will raise the capacity to just over 30,000.
+The latest development was to fill in the South East corner in 2017, which raised the capacity to just over 30,000.

 Away fans visiting the Bet365 Stadium are located behind the goal on one side of the Marston’s Pedigree Stand (nearest the Q-railing Stand) with a typical allocation of around 2,800.

 There is limited parking available on the day at the Bet365 Stadium, with the South Car Park on Sir Stanley Matthews Way available on a first come first served basis.
 There are also a number of paid car parks further away from the ground, and limited street parking within walking distance of the stadium.